clustervision/trinityX/doc/ps_controller_storage.rst

 ``SHARED_FS_DRBD_WAIT_FOR_SYNC``

     For ``drbd`` only: if set, wait for full synchronization of the secondary disk before continuing with the TrinityX setup.
-That will take a while.
+That will take some time, but is enabled by default and it recommended.

 ``SHARED_FS_NO_FORMAT``